Gavin1937/Your-Moon-CSULA/server/README.md

 npm install
 ```

+2. [Optional] [install Redis](https://redis.io/docs/install/install-redis/) for the backend.
+If you don't want to install Redis, you can set `jobtable.type` to `native`.

-2. run the server with
+3. run the server with

 ```sh
 node index.js
 ```

-3. you can also deploy the server for development
+4. you can also deploy the server for development

 ```sh
 npm run devStart